Tag Archives: Depression

 Moving from economics to psychology, however, the modern world has never seen such widespread doom and gloom thinking, hatred, cynicism, gullibility, and willingness to give up personal freedoms in exchange for perceived greater physical safety.
 The Great Depression was a walk in the park by comparison, and yet enabled so-called “strongmen” to almost take over the world.
 The Supreme Depression could enable the new crop of charismatic tyrants to enslave us.
 Many influential journalists and politicians worldwide assume that dystopia is here to stay and will soon be consolidating its grip everywhere, there are now new digital media that make it easy to have a screen and perhaps earpods washing one’s mind with negativity for nearly every waking minute.

-Everyone knows that polls can be wrong, especially when they are taken a year ahead of the election they are trying to predict.
+Everyone knows that polls can be wrong.
 Nevertheless, poll results are a guarantee of attention, because everyone is so attached to the political party propaganda war and frightened of the outcomes.
 What people say in surveys has a low degree of predictivity of their actual behavior.
 The response rate to polling surveys is generally under 10% and sometimes hits a high of as much as 13%, meaning that the random sample that was predesignated is not random anymore, 13% of us willing to take part in polls are (mis-) representing the other 87% of us.
 Even people in the research business who know these things are drawn as if by an addictive substance to reading the poll results.

 Negativity is such a powerful influence that it doesn’t need absolutely continuous access to your mind in order to poison your attitude.
 Negativity even for only 10% of your waking minutes can ruin your day and your life, let alone the constant diet of negativity which has become our lives.